danielrhodeswarp/kimino-config/readme.md

 * Commented and cleaned up the code
 * Views, config and publics are publishable with vendor:publish (together or individually)

+## What does it come with?

+* Migration for the settings table (you need to run this!)
+* Optional Artisan command to seed some example settings
+* Controller, routing and view to see and update settings on an HTML form
+* Above form view is publishable into your project
+* Publishable config file
+* vanilla or Foundation HTML view (Foundation assets need to be published)
+* Artisan command to view all / certain settings
+* Artisan command to update a setting

 ## How do I install this thing?

 1. `composer require danielrhodeswarp/kimino-config` in your Laravel 5 project's home folder.
 (Or you can add `danielrhodeswarp/kimino-config` to your project's composer.json file - and then run `composer install` - if you know what you are doing.)
 2. In the `'providers'` bit of your project's config/app.php file add `Danielrhodeswarp\KiminoConfig\KiminoConfigServiceProvider::class`.
 3. `php artisan migrate --path=vendor/danielrhodeswarp/kimino-config/src/database/migrations` to run the migration to create the kimino_configs table.
+4. (If you want to override package config it's `php artisan vendor:publish --tag=config`.
+If you want to edit the views it's `php artisan vendor:publish --tag=views`.
+If you want to override the config to use the Foundation view it's `php artisan vendor:publish --tag=public`.
+Or of course publish everything with `php artisan vendor:publish`.
+Note that Kimino Config will work, using defaults,  without publishing anything.)

 ## How do I give it a quick check?

-After installation, your-project.url/kimino-config will now show the only view that Kimino Config has - a page to view **all** the settings in the database and to edit any of their values if necessary.
+After installation, your-project.url/kimino-config will now show the only view that Kimino Config has - a page to view **all** the settings in the database and to update any of their values if necessary.

 You won't have any settings yet.
 As a test you can add some dummy settings with `php artisan kimino:seed-examples`.